Tintorera: Plot

-One night, Miguel and Steven meet Gabriella a young English tourist.
+One night, Miguel and Steven meet Gabriella, a young English tourist.
 Miguel and Steven take Gabriella shark hunting with them.
 She is appalled by what they do, but admits her feelings for them have become powerful.
 The three of them decide to have a triangular relationship; she'll be sexually involved with both of them, but they won't fall in love with her or with them.
+It is loosely implied that Steven and Miguel might be falling in love.
 They tour the local Mayan archaeological sites together, then retire to the yacht for sex.
 The next time they go shark hunting, a shark appears and rips Miguel in half.

 Gabriella is so upset that she decides to return to England.
 Steven, meanwhile, vows revenge on the shark, enlisting the local coastguard and fishermen in a campaign to kill the tiger shark and seemingly every other shark in the area.
 "I hate the bastards", Steven tells the troubled Colonado, who in turn assures him that so many sharks have been killed, the tiger shark must have been one of them.
 Meanwhile, unbeknownst to Steven or Colonado, the tiger shark attacks another small fishing boat and eats two fishermen.

-Steven goes to a nighttime beach party with Kelly, Cynthia and two other American women.
+Steven goes to a nighttime beach party, with Kelly, Cynthia and two other American women.
 After the party ends, Kelly and Cynthia suggest more skinny-dipping.
 This time, the tiger shark attacks, ripping Cynthia from Steven's arms as he makes out with her in the water.
-The other women make it safely to shore.
+The other women, make it safely to shore.

 After Kelly's father arrives to take her home, Steven vows to kill the shark himself.
-That night, Steven attempts to lure the shark with a devilfish he's speared for the occasion.
+That, night, Steven attempts to lure the shark, with a devilfish he had speared for the occasion.
 When he spots the shark, he shoots it with a speargun, hitting it between the eyes, killing it.
 Steven's fate is left unknown.